 By Kahini Iyer Sep.
 21, 2020

-The story of the riches-to-rags Rose family in Schitt’s Creek struck a chord with a world under lockdown.
-And the character who is the gateway drug that hooks you upfront, is the wondrous, certifiably insane Moira Rose.
-It’s fitting that the show’s first win of the night for Best Comedy Actress went to Catherine O’Hara.
+The story of the riches-to-rags Rose family in Schitt’s Creek struck a chord with the world during the pandemic.
+And the character who is the gateway drug that hooks you upfront is the wondrous, certifiably insane Moira Rose.

-So are viewers, many of whom have become fans of the series in the last season after its modest start in 2015.
-The story of the riches-to-rags Rose family, a dysfunctional foursome who lose everything when their video rental stores go bankrupt, struck a chord with the world under lockdown.
+Many of us who were up Schitt’s Creek most of 2020, took to the series in the last season after its modest start in 2015.
+The story of the riches-to-rags Rose family, an eccentric foursome who lose everything when their video rental stores go bust, struck a chord with the world under lockdown.
 The spoiled, sassy Roses are forced to retreat to a backwoods town they bought as a joke because of its absurd name (yep, Schitt’s Creek) and live out of two rooms in a rundown motel.
 Any schadenfreude we might feel is short-lived, as patriarch Johnny, retired soap star Moira, and their adult children David and Alexis find themselves abandoned by their wealthy New York friends.

 A feel-good show for dark times